Article

 This means taking the time to understand your sales and marketing teams’ needs and how your database is falling short in addressing them.
 You also need to identify weak vertical spots that don’t align with your services and products.
 Ideally, your data should have adequate density across all markets, customer groups, or job functions you’re targeting.

-4) Seal the Gaps
+4) Seal the gaps

 After identifying your data gaps, you’ll need to seal them.
 Here, you can either source the data using your own campaigns or use list acquisition.
 Whatever your preference, be sure you’re plugging the holes with relevant and valuable data.